webonso/webonso/README.md

 <!-- <p align="left"> <a href="https://twitter.com/code_bucks" target="blank"><img src="https://img.shields.io/twitter/follow/code_bucks?logo=twitter&style=for-the-badge" alt="code_bucks" /></a> </p> -->

 - 🔭 I’m currently working on building my portfolio website with Nextjs and materials available.
-I also plan to start building, optimizing more and complex projects as soon as i am done with personal portfolio sites.
+I also plan to start building, optimizing more complex projects as soon as i am done with personal portfolio sites.
 My intention is to connect with other developers as well as work as an intern in a healthy environment where i can give my knowledge in growing, developing as well as making excellent projects and fulfilling the needed tasks, following the organizational objectives.

 [Technossau](https://www.youtube.com/channel/technossau) (My YouTube Channel) and <a href="linktr.ee/nonso_" target="blank">Technossau </a> (i create websites at Framers).

 <!-- 📝 I regularly write articles on <a href="https://devdreaming.com" target="blank">DevDreaming</a>*-->

-- 💬 Ask me about **React, Redux, GraphQl, NextJS**
+- 💬 Ask me about **React, Redux, GraphQl, RestApi, NextJS**

 - 🤔 I’m looking for help with improving my data science, or machine learning, Python knowledge
 - 😄 Pronouns: he/him